arm4nn/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD Candidate in IEOR" institution = "University of California, Berkeley"
+  course = "PhD Candidate in Industrial Engineering & Operations Research" institution = "University of California, Berkeley"